 90 Mile Beach, Sand Dunes, Cape Reinga Lighthouse

-Close to town is the historic Treaty House at Waitangi which has great cultural significance.
-In 1840 the Treaty of Waitangi was signed between the Maori and Europeans which marked the beginning of New Zealand as a nation.
-There are also many walks in the area with a popular walk on boardwalk to Haruru Falls which showcases an impressive waterfall.
+In 1840 the Treaty of Waitangi was signed between the Maori and Europeans, marking New Zealand’s beginning as a nation.
+The historic Treaty House at Waitangi is close to Paihia township, which has great cultural significance.
+There are many walks in the area, with a popular hike on the boardwalk to Haruru Falls, which showcases an impressive waterfall.

-Across the Bay is the historic village of Russell once known from its whaling days as the ‘Hell hole of the Pacific.
-Today it offers a more relaxed atmosphere with lots of history it also has the oldest licensed pub in New Zealand.
-Just 20 minutes drive is the town of Kerkeri with its many vineyards and known for its horticulture with market day on a Sunday where you can buy fresh produce.
-Nearby is Kerikeri basin with two of New Zealand’s most historical buildings ‘The Stone Store’ and ‘Mission House’
+Across the Bay is the historic village of Russell, once known from its whaling days as the ‘Hell hole of the Pacific.
+Today it offers a more relaxed atmosphere with lots of history.
+It also has the oldest licensed pub in New Zealand.
+Just 20 minutes drive is the town of Kerikeri with its many vineyards and is known for its horticulture with a market day on a Saturday where you can buy fresh produce and local handicrafts.
+Nearby is the Kerikeri basin with two of New Zealand’s most historical buildings, ‘The Stone Store’ and ‘Mission House’.